karthikkulal27/news-aggregator/README.md

 Getting Started 🛠️
 Follow these instructions to get the application up and running locally or in a Docker container.

+## Important Notes

+- **Search and Filter API Limitations**:
+  Please note that the search and filter functionalities might not work as expected sometimes.
+This is due to the limitations of the free version of the API we are using.
+If you encounter issues, it is recommended to wait at least **12-24 hours** before trying again.

+- To ensure optimal usage, consider upgrading to a paid API plan for uninterrupted access and higher request limits.

 Prerequisites
 Node.js >= 18.18.0
 Docker & Docker Compose